One of the easiest ways to get your car started and get on the road once again is to jump start your vehicle, and here’s exactly how to do it!

 Do not smoke or produce any naked flames when the battery is exposed.
 Batteries contain highly flammable gases which could easily ignite.

-Get in the right position
+3. Get both cars in the right position

 Whilst your car isn’t movable, you must ensure that both vehicles (the dead one and the vehicle with the fully charged battery) are correctly lined up.